ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 * Reiterate the role they are applying for and its key requirements and impact.

-* Reiterate your company s core values and provide a sample of your culture.
+* Reiterate your company's core values and provide a sample of your culture.

 * Set expectations for the hiring process, how long it will take, how many steps there are, and generally what the process looks like.